Hasner Law | Georgia Law | May 29, 2021

 Georgia Laws Require Drivers to Stop for a School Bus

-Therefore, lawmakers revised the school bus law to ensure that drivers must stop for a school bus, even on multi-lane roads.
+Therefore, lawmakers revised the school bus law to ensure drivers must stop for a school bus, even on multi-lane roads.
 The goal was to protect children and avoid bus accidents.

 Georgia drivers must stop for school busses on:

-- Two-lane Roads – ALL traffic traveling in ALL LANES must stop when a school bus stops for children.
+- Two-lane Roads: ALL traffic traveling in ALL LANES must stop when a school bus stops for children.

-- Two-lane Roads with a Center Turning Lane – ALL traffic traveling in ALL LANES must stop when the school bus stops for children, including vehicles in the turning lane.
+- Two-lane Roads with a Center Turning Lane: ALL traffic traveling in ALL LANES must stop when the school bus stops for children, including vehicles in the turning lane.

-- Four-lane Roads Without a Median Separation – ALL traffic traveling in ALL LANES must stop when the school bus stops for children.
+- Four-lane Roads Without a Median Separation: ALL traffic traveling in ALL LANES must stop when the school bus stops for children.

-- Roadway of Four or More Lanes with a Center Turning Lane – ALL traffic traveling in ALL LANES must stop when a school bus stops for children, including vehicles in the turning lane.
+- Roadway of Four or More Lanes with a Center Turning Lane: ALL traffic traveling in ALL LANES must stop when a school bus stops for children, including vehicles in the turning lane.

-- Divided Highway of Four or More Lanes with a Median Separation – When there is a median separating the lanes of traffic, only vehicles traveling in the same direction of the school bus must stop when the school bus stops for children.
+- Divided Highway of Four or More Lanes with a Median Separation: When there is a median separating the lanes of traffic, only vehicles traveling in the same direction of the school bus must stop when the school bus stops for children.

 In most cases, you must stop for a school bus whenever the driver signals a stop with the flashing lights and the stop sign.
 The only time you may continue moving is when there is a median separating your lane of traffic from the bus.

-Who is Responsible for School Bus Accidents?
+Who Is Responsible for School Bus Accidents?

 School buses are one of the safest vehicles on the road.
 Even so, parents should talk with their children about school bus safety and the steps they must take to avoid injuries and accidents on school buses.